cardboardai/boardgame-bookie/boardgames/seafall/game_engine/README.md

 The number of possibilities is greatly expanded by the option to acquire and play an advisor on any given turn.
 When a dice pool is being resolved, the option to use fortune tokens, exhaust upgrades, and take damage will be resolved by having that player "take another turn" by iterating the MTCS search again.

 ## Pruning the leaves of an MTCS search tree
 It will be interesting to see how many TitanXp GPU hours it will take to train the network and explore all possible moves.
-However, should the length of training be too long, it may be helpful to eliminate possible moves by labeling a subset as "ineffective".
+Perhaps it would take 1000 years to train!
+Should the length of training be too long, it may be helpful to eliminate possible moves by labeling a subset as "ineffective".
 This would require imposing a human bias on the outcome, but is a means to reduce the possibility space if necessary.
 For example, an ineffective move might be choosing the Soldier's Guild and sailing only, not attempting a raid endeavor, nor taxing.

+Another approach to reduce training time would be to focus on a smaller portion of the game, such as the prologue.
+Training an AI to solve a "toy" version of a game, i.e. smaller board and fewer components, or a specific scenario in a game could still prove to be informative to the larger design.

 # Answering rules questions
 ## Answering if a move is valid